ajs20021/jackportfolio/README.md

 ![graph1](/image/moderation.png/)

 - The most important results from my research come from the moderation analysis, showing that gender changes the strength of the peer influence + relational aggression relationship
-- Surprisingly - __male teens showed a stronger relationship between peer influence and relational aggression than female teens did!__
+- Surprisingly - __male teens showed a stronger relationship between peer influence and relational aggression than female teens did!__ (indicated by a steeper line for men)
-- This means that, under the the influence of their peers, male teens were more relationally aggressive (gossipy, rumour spreading, interpersonally manipulative, etc) than female teens!
+- This means that, under the the influence of their peers, male teens were more relationally aggressive than female teens!
 - __Remarkably - the cultural stereotype was turned on its head__

 ## Analysis and Discussion
 - Our findings reveal that, even in their larger and typically more impersonal groups, male teens showed a greater propensity to be relationally aggressive under the influence of their peers
 - Again, previous research has firmly held that female teens show more relational aggression
-- Researchers also expect that female teens' closer social spaces should predict an even greater extent of relational aggression through higher peer influence in these spaces
+- We also expect that female teens' closer social spaces should predict an even greater extent of relational aggression through higher peer influence in these spaces
-- But my results run against these usual patterns in the literature
+- But my results run against these usual patterns and hypotheses in the literature
 - These mixed results across the field indicate that this may be a more complex issue than gender
-- More research is needed to uncover the precise dynamics driving these differences in relational aggression
+- For now, it is not possible to say once and for all that men are more gossipy than women
-- Even if only slightly, my findings on the inversion of this stereotype should encourage more research on other variables possibly influencing this behavior because it likely goes beyond gender differences
+- My findings only imply that more research is needed to uncover the precise dynamics driving these differences in relational aggression

 ## Sources and References